DaveBenham/VenomModules/README.md

 ## NON-OCTAVE REPEATING SCALE INTERVALLIC QUANTIZER
 ![Non-Octave Repeating Scale Intervallic Quantizer image](doc/NORS_IQ.png)
-Quantizer for any scale with up to 10 notes defined by intervals.
-Each interval in the scale is an integral number of Equal Divisions per Octave (EDO), or Equal Divisions per Pseudo-Octave (EDPO).
+Quantizer for any scale with up to 13 intervals between notes.
 The scale is defined by a root note for the scale, followed by a series of intervals.
 The first interval is added to the root to get the 2nd note in the scale.
-The second interval is added to the 2nd note to define the 3rd note, etc. Importantly, the final interval defines the step from the last note of the scale to the root of the next pseudo-octave in the series.
-This is what allows the definition of non-octave based scales.
+The second interval is added to the 2nd note to define the 3rd note, etc. The final interval defines the step from the Nth note of the scale to the root of the next pseudo-octave in the series.
+The total interval from one root to the next need not be an octave.

 The module is also convenient for defining extended chords based on intervals.

-### Pseudo-Octave Interval knob, input, and unit switch
+### Interval Unit switch
-Defines the interval that will be divided into equal divisions to define the chromatic interval for the scale.
-By default it is one octave, but it could be smaller or larger than an octave.

-The switch beside the knob defines what unit will be used for display and manual entry.
-Possible values are:
+This switch controls what unit is used to display and or manually enter intervals.
-- **V/Oct** (default): 1 V = 1 octave.
+- **V/Oct**: 1 V = 1 octave.
-- **Cents**: 100 cents = one 12 Equal Tempered half step, and 1200 cents = one octave.
-The final scale need not have any relationship to 12 ET - the cents unit is just a convenient way to measure an interval.
+- **Cents** (default): 100 cents = one 12 Equal Tempered half step, and 1200 cents = one octave.
+The scale and/or interval need not have any relationship to 12 ET - the cents unit is just a convenient way to measure an interval.
+- **Ratio**: Interval frequency ratios are unitless, and are defined as the frequency of the high note / frequency of the low note.
+For example, a perfect fifth may be entered as 3/2, but the ratio will always be displayed relative to 1.
+So a perfect fifth would be displayed as 1.5:1

+### Equal Divs button
+Controls how intra-note intervals are defined.

+If On (default), then intra-note intervals are specified as an integral number of chromatic steps that are defined by an equal division (EDPO) of some larger interval (Pseud-Oct Interval).

+If the Equal Divs button is off, then the Pseud-Oct Interval and EDPO values are ignored, and intra-note intervals are specified directly as an interval.

+### Pseud-Oct Interval knob and input
+Defines the pseudo-octave interval that will be divided into equal divisions to define the chromatic interval for the scale.
+The default knob value is one octave.
+The interval unit is specified by the Interval Unit switch.

-The monophonic input always uses the V/Oct standard.
+The monophonic input always uses the V/Oct standard, regardless how the Interval Unit switch is configured.

 The effective pseudo-octave interval is the sum of the knob and input values, clamped to a value between 0 and 2 octaves.
 The effective value is displayed below the knob, using the units defined by the switch.

+The PseudoOctave Interval is ignored if the Equal Divs button is off.

 ### EDPO (Equal Divisions per Pseudo Octave) knob and input
 Defines the number of equal divisions of the pseudo-octave interval, which in turn defines the scale's chromatic step interval.
 The default value is 12.